Page - 2025 Ambassadors

 Kristy Barkley is a mother of four, marathoner, autism advocate, and certified life coach who brings fierce determination and deep joy to every finish line.
 A decade ago, Kristy was diagnosed with early-onset dementia after a traumatic brain injury and told she wouldn’t live past 2020.
 But through prayer, persistence, and a renewed focus on gut health, she defied every prognosis—and began running again.

 Now in her 50s, Kristy has completed 12 half marathons and 4 full marathons, with the 2025 Air Force Marathon and Chicago Marathon next on her race calendar.
 Running has become her celebration of life, resilience, and freedom—especially meaningful as the daughter of an Air Force veteran and the proud mom of a Civil Air Patrol cadet.
+When she’s not training for the 2025 Chicago Marathon or running bridges with her dog Titan in Northern Kentucky, Kristy can be found mentoring her Plexus team, cheering on her kids, or sharing real talk about perimenopause, parenting, and running slow—and proud.

 Dan Oh

 Dan Oh is a seasoned marathoner, Ironman finisher, and dedicated health professional.
 Half-retired from a successful career in tax consulting, Dan now brings a new focus to healing—holding a doctoral degree in Eastern Medicine and licenses to practice in both New York and Maryland.
 He is currently preparing to open his holistic practice in Northern New Jersey, where he hopes to serve the local community through balance-driven, preventative care.
+Dan began running in his early 50s as a way to overcome diabetes.
+What started as a health journey quickly turned into a deep passion, taking him through trail marathons, ultramarathons, triathlons, and races around the world.
+He has completed marathons in all 50 states, conquered the Six World Marathon Majors, and proudly earned the title of Ironman.
+The 2025 Air Force Marathon will mark his 315th marathon.

 Though he runs for his health, Dan understands the challenges every runner faces.
 As an ambassador, he’s passionate about helping others stay strong, injury-free, and connected to the joy of the sport through the principles of Eastern medicine and lifelong endurance.